 Registration has been filled in by any member of a household for the other members but, in 2014, the Electoral Commission changed this and required each individual to register separately because of the possibility of electoral fraud.
 This was already in place in Northern Ireland.

-There was concern that younger people who had been registered by their parents or by more politically aware members of shared households would disappear from the register.
+There was a concern that younger people who had been registered by their parents or by more politically aware members of shared households would disappear from the register.

 Electoral Commission research estimates that about 5% of the population was not registered in the 1950s and that this has increased to about 8% in 2000 and 15% or 7.5 million people in 2015.